Stephanie (The Walking Dead): Season 11

+In "A New Deal," Max is disgruntled by the Miltons getting away with their crimes again, especially Sebastian.
+Max tricks Sebastian into confessing his true thoughts on the people of the Commonwealth and secretly tapes him.
+As Sebastian gives a speech on Founder's Day, Max and Eugene play the tape, causing the crowd to turn on him.
+However, walkers unleashed by Shira and Roman Callhoun on Lance's orders attack and Sebastian tries to kill Max in retaliation for her actions, pushing her into a walker.
+Eugene shoves the walker off of her, but it lands on Sebastian and fatally bites him before Judith shoots the walker.
+In the aftermath, a disgusted Max rejects her brother's attempts to protect her, but Eugene confesses and takes sole responsibility.
+Eugene is tried for Sebastian's murder while Max coordinates his defense with Yumiko.
+Although Eugene is found guilty in a kangaroo court and sentenced to death, Eugene and Yumiko are able to raise public sentiment against Pamela Milton and Max's brother Mercer helps Eugene to escape.
+However, the brewing rebellion is interrupted as a massive herd floods the Commonwealth.
+Trying to get a wounded Judith to the hospital for treatment, Max joins Eugene and their friends in fighting off the walkers to help buy Daryl time.

+In the series finale, Max takes part in the defense of the Commonwealth, rescuing her brother from prison with the help of Princess and organizing the setup of bombs and speakers to destroy the Estates and the massive herd overrunning the Commonwealth.
+A year later, Eugene and Max are married with a daughter named Rosie.

 Development and reception

 Margot Bingham was cast as Stephanie, a survivor from an unknown location who communicates with Eugene over the radio for the 10th season, with her name revealed in the episode "Morning Star".

 The character appears onscreen in the 11th season, and is also Mercer's younger sister.
 Chelle Ramos was cast as Shira, a resident and spy for the Commonwealth who also uses the alias of Stephanie.
 Writing for Filmspeak, Zach Marsh described the introduction of Stephanie in the episode "Acheron: Part II": "Eugene is given one more gift: Stephanie arrives, granting Eugene the face-to-face meeting he thought he had lost."
 Writing for Forbes, Erik Kain wrote that "just as they’re about to enter in walks Stephanie.
 Eugene’s face breaks into a big dumb smile.
 Stephanie looks kind of like a librarian, I guess.
 Pretty in a bookish, buttoned up way."
 In reviewing the episode "Promises Broken", Ron Hogan for Den of Geek notes that Stephanie appears to be an "inexperienced fighter".